Winchburgh Academy

 Winchburgh Academy is a secondary level school, in Winchburgh, West Lothian, Scotland.

 The school is adjacent to B9080 road which is to the west of Winchburgh village centre.

 History

-Plans and funding for the school was first announced in July 2019.
+Plans and funding for the school were first announced in July 2019.
 Planning approval for the construction of the school was given in January 2020 with the school due for completion in August 2022.
 The school was built under control of Hub South East, with Morrison Construction as the primary contractor.
 The academy is part of a wider £60 million academic campus that includes Winchburgh's two primary schools.